How to Apply

 English Language Requirements

-Non-native English speakers need to provide evidence of a SELT (Secure English Language Test) at CEFR (Common European Framework of Reference) Level B2 taken within 2 years of the date of application.
+Non-native English speakers need to provide evidence of a SELT (Secure English Language Test) at CEFR (Common European Framework of Reference) Level B2 taken within two years of the date of application.

 There are several types of SELT, but IELTS (International English Language Testing System) is the most common.
 The minimum requirement is IELTS 6.5 or equivalent, no individual component can be less than 6.0 in a single sitting.

 A degree from an English speaking university can also be accepted.

-EngD And PhD students eligible for funding will have their fees paid for the duration of the course.
-They will also receive additional funding of up to £4,000 to attend conferences and events.
+EngD and PhD students eligible for funding will have their fees paid for the duration of the programme.
+Students also receive additional funding of up to £4,000 to attend conferences and events.
 Travel to CDT skills courses will also be paid.

 Who is eligible for funding?